A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Asymptotic properties

 If the moment estimator ($\widehat{\beta}, \widehat{\gamma})$ is consistent, then it is natural to require that the norm $\| F(\beta, \gamma) \|_\infty$ evaluated at the true parameters $\beta^*$ and $\gamma^*$ is small.
 This leads to our first condition.

 \begin{condition} For $F(\beta, \gamma)$ defined at \eqref{eqn:def:F}, we require that

 where $h_{n1}$ is a scalar factor that may depend on the ranges of $\beta^*$ and $\gamma^*$. \end{condition}

 Condition \ref{condition-diff-a} requires that $F_i(\beta^*, \gamma^*)$ is in the order of $(n\log n)^{1/2}$.
 It can be verified as follows.
-If the sequence $\{ a_{ij} \}_{j=1}^n$ is independent for any fixed $i$, then condition \ref{condition-diff-a} holds in the light of \citeauthor{Hoeffding:1963}'s inequality for bounded random variables or concentration inequality for sub-exponential random variables [e.g., Corollary 5.17 in \citeauthor{vershynin_2012} (\citeyear{vershynin_2012})].
-If $\{ a_{ij} \}_{j=1}^n$ is weekly/negatively/positively dependent, there also exist exponential inequalities for the sum of $\{ a_{ij} \}_{j=1}^n$ [e.g., \cite{Delyon:2009,Roussas1996,Ioannides1999423}].
-These probability inequalities depend on the values of parameters that leads to the appearance of the additional factor $h_{n1}$.
-More specifically, $h_{n1}$ depends on $\|\beta^*\|_\infty$ and $\|\gamma^*\|$.
-If the latter are bounded by a constant, then $h_{n1}$ is also a constant, regardless of $n$.
+If the sequence $\{ a_{ij} \}_{j=1}^n$ is independent for any fixed $i$, then Condition \ref{condition-diff-a} holds in the light of \citeauthor{Hoeffding:1963}'s inequality for bounded random variables or concentration inequality for sub-exponential random variables [e.g., Corollary 5.17 in \citeauthor{vershynin_2012} (\citeyear{vershynin_2012})].
+These probability inequalities depend on the values of parameters that leads to the additional factor $h_{n1}$.
+More specifically, $h_{n1}$ depends on $\|\beta^*\|_\infty$ and $\|\gamma^*\|_\infty$.
+If $\|\beta^*\|_\infty$ and $\|\gamma^*\|_\infty$ are bounded by a constant, then $h_{n1}$ is also a constant, regardless of $n$.

 Let $F(x): \R^n \to \R^n$ be a function vector on $x\in\R^n$.
-We say that a Jacobian matrix $F^\prime(x)$ with $x\in \R^n$ is lipschitz continuous on a convex set $D\subset\R^n$ if for any $x,y\in D$, there exists a constant $\lambda>0$ such that for any vector $v\in \R^n$ the inequality
+We say that a Jacobian matrix $F^\prime(x)$ with $x\in \R^n$ is Lipschitz continuous on a convex set $D\subset\R^n$ if for any $x,y\in D$, there exists a constant $\lambda>0$ such that for any vector $v\in \R^n$ the inequality